-- (a) There shall be a University examination at the end of each semester.
-Each written paper carrying 100 Marks is divided into 80 Marks for written examination and 20 Marks for internal assessment. - (b) Project All students are to carry out a project work either individually or in a group of not more than 5 under the supervision of a Teacher.
-The project work may commence in the 7th semester.
-The report of the project shall be submitted to the College in duplicate before the completion of the 8th semester.
+(a) There shall be a University examination at the end of each semester.
+Each written paper carrying 100 Marks is divided into 80 Marks for written examination and 20 Marks for internal assessment.

+(b) Project - All students are to carry out a project work either individually or in a group of not more than 5 under the supervision of a Teacher.
+The project work may commence in the 7^{th} semester shall be of any topic related to commerce.
+The report of the project shall be submitted to the College in duplicate before the completion of the 8^{th} semester.
 There shall be no internal assessment for project work.
-A board of two examiners appointed by the University shall evaluate the report of the project work.
+A board of two examiners appointed by the

+University shall evaluate the report of the project work.
 The viva-voce based on the project report shall be conducted individually.
 The maximum marks for the evaluation of the project shall be 100, distributed among the following components of project evaluation.

+1 1 5

 (1) Statement of the problem and significance of the study - 10

 (2) Objectives of the study - 5

 (3) Review of literature - 5

 (4) Methodology - 15

 (5) Analysis and interpretation - 20

 (6) Presentation of the report - 15

 (7) Findings and suggestions - 10

 (8) Bibliography - 5

 (9) Viva-voce - 15